Open Bible with journal finding the best place to start reading the Bible

 All four books in the Gospels include the stories of Jesus, but they are written from different perspectives and to different audiences so the stories are unique to each book.
 Each writer, Matthew, Mark, Luke, and John encountered Jesus in a different way and therefore the way they wrote the story is slightly different.

 Just like if three people watch an event and then a news reporter interviewer asks them what happened.
-They will all have a slightly different perspective based on where they were in the event, and how it impacted them.
+They will all have a slightly different perspective based on where they were in the event, their background experience and how it impacted them.
 They might also share their story in a different way if they were talking to an insurance adjuster, and little child, or their mother.

 So it is with the Gospels.
 Different perspectives and different audiences result in slightly different stories about Jesus.

-As you read the stories about Jesus’ life, death, and resurrection, you will have a picture of what the message of the entire Bible is about.
+As you read the verses from different authors through the stories about Jesus’ life, death, and resurrection, you will have a picture of what the message of the entire Bible is about.
 God’s outrageous love to all of humanity.
-The best place to start reading the Bible is where Jesus is front and center in the story.
+This book: John (Jesus 101) is an awesome, easy to read companion to go along with your study of the book of John.

 How to choose a Bible reading plan?